Product Documentation

 • Options:

 • -scanonly: Scan the superfile only; do not compact it.
+No new superfile will be created.
 The -scanonly option generates details from the header, extended header, IFIL, and DODA.
 It outputs the number of key values, active records, deleted records and resource records.
 Using this utility with the -scanonly option is useful for comparing superfiles before and after compacting them.

 • -aes32: Enable AES encryption with 32 byte key.